Aniruddh-D/KiloTextEditor/README.md

 # Kilo Text Editor

 **Kilo** is a lightweight, terminal-based text editor.
 It is a learning project inspired by [Antirez's Kilo editor](https://github.com/antirez/kilo).
 This editor is minimalistic yet functional, supporting basic text editing features, navigation, and file handling.
-It is written in C and designed to be portable across Unix-based systems (Linux/macOS) and Windows.
+It is written in C and designed to be portable across Unix-based systems.

 ---